The Different Types of Fuel Cell

 High School

-cells convert energy from a into via an electrochemical reaction.
+cells convert energy from a fuel into via an electrochemical reaction.
 The most commonly used fuels are natural gas and , which is discussed here.

 A using hydrogen consists of two electrodes: